scottwernervt/ember-notifier/tests/dummy/app/docs/usage/template.md

   });
 {{/docs-snippet}}

-Notifications can be added by calling styled functions.
+Notifications can be launched by calling styled functions.

 {{#docs-snippet name="usage-styled-functions.js"}}
   this.get('notifier').primary('Primary notification');